I have created a custom fixture or furnishing and would like to convert it into a symbol that I can save in the Library Browser. How do I do this?

 On the Options panel, you can typically make a number of adjustments, depending on the category that was specified for the symbol in Step 2.

-In this example, we created a custom picture frame that will be wall mounted, so we will select the Hangs on Wall placement option.
+In this example, we've converting a picture frame into a symbol, so we will select the Hangs on Wall placement option.